-In this three-part series, we’ve outlined the early, middle and late stage Alzheimer’s symptoms, detailing the type of care needed during each stage, what family caregivers can expect, and how Hearts at Home In-Home Care, a licensed provider of Alzheimer’s care in Kansas City and the surrounding area, can help.
+In this three-part series, we’ve outlined the early, middle and late stage Alzheimer’s symptoms, detailing the type of care needed during each stage, what family caregivers can expect, and how Hearts at Home In-Home Care, a licensed provider of elder care in Overland Park and the surrounding area, can help.

 Late Stage Alzheimer’s Symptoms & Caregiving Tips

 During the final stage of dementia, which may last several years, needs become much more pronounced.
 It’s important to ensure safety and comfort, something that becomes more challenging as the older adult loses the capacity to communicate verbally.
 Self-care for the caregiver is also crucial in this stage, as providing care is often both emotionally and physically draining.